TrulsHafnor/HvZ-experis-be/README.md

 - Build project with Gradle

 ## Usage
 - Run project.
-The application will run standard on localhost port 8080.
+The application will run standard on port 8080.

 ## Integration
 The application is hosted on heroku: please follow this link.